gwils28/gwils28/README.md

  My name is Wilson, from france 🇫🇷.
 I am passionate about Jazz, Painting, Boxing and Statistics.
 Here I will share with you some projects around data analysis, machine learning and software engineering.
 - 🔭 I’m currently working on my customers Data Science project.
 - 🌱 I’m currently learning cloud computing through AWS and GCP and DevOps best practices.
-- 👯 I’m looking to collaborate on cool Data Projects.
+- 👯 I’m looking to collaborate on Data-AI projects that drive positive social and ecological impact.
 - 💬 Ask me about Statistics, Data Science and Analytics.
 - ⚡ Fun fact: Once I was stopped by a very pretty policewoman because I was taller than her husband (199cm).
 Unfortunately she didn't handcuff me.